BRAND DESIGN ONLINE – DEVELOPING YOUR BRAND

 WHAT IS BRAND IDENTITY

-The definition of Brand Identity has gone through many phases over time.
+The definition of Brand Identity or Brand Design has gone through many phases over time.
 Today we generally recognise it as this.

 - Physique physical aspect of the brand.